HojunYou/ResumeAgent/README.md

 - **Extensible & Modular:** Easily add new job boards, filters, or AI models.

 ## Setup & Installation
 1.  **Prepare Data:**
-    - Place your `full_resume.pdf`, `full_resume.tex`, and `company_list.csv` in the `data/` directory.
-    - `company_list.csv` should list one company per row.
+    *   Place your full resume in TeX format at `data/full_resume.tex`.
+    *   Create a `data/company_list.csv` file with a header `company_name` and list the companies you are interested in, one per line.

 2.  **Install Ollama:**
+    *   Download and install Ollama from [ollama.com](https://ollama.com/download).
-    - Download from [Ollama](https://ollama.com/download) and ensure `ollama` is in your PATH.
+    *   Ensure the `ollama` command is available in your system's PATH.
-    - Start Ollama with `ollama serve` (ResumeAgent will also try to launch it automatically).
-    - Pull required models: for example, `ollama pull nomic-embed-text` and `ollama pull qwen3`.
+    *   Pull the required models for embedding and generation:
+        ```bash
+        ollama pull qwen3:8b
+        ```

 3.  **Install Python Dependencies:**
-    - Recommended: [uv](https://github.com/astral-sh/uv) for reproducible environments.
+    *   It is recommended to use a virtual environment.
+    *   Install the required packages using `uv` (or `pip`):
+        ```bash
-    - Run: `uv pip install -r requirements.txt`
+        uv pip install -r requirements.txt
-4. **Launch MCP Microservices:**
-    - Before running any job search or resume tailoring commands, launch all MCP microservices:
-    - `python main.py launch-mcp`
-    - (You can add `--background False` to run in the foreground for debugging.)
+        ```

-5. **Run the Agent:**
+4.  **Run the Application:**
-    - See all options: `python main.py --help`
-    - Example: `python main.py search-jobs --position "Machine Learning Engineer" --location "California Bay Area"`
-    - Example: `python main.py tailor-resumes --jobs-csv-path results/job_results.csv --resume-path data/resume.pdf`
+    *   The main script `main.py` now handles starting and stopping all necessary services automatically.
+    *   Simply run the agent from your terminal:
+        ```bash
+        python main.py
+        ```
+    *   You can also specify custom paths for your files if they differ from the defaults:
+        ```bash
+        python main.py --resume-path path/to/your/resume.tex --job-posts-path path/to/your/jobs.csv
+        ```

 ## Usage
-- **First, launch MCP microservices:**
+- The main script `main.py` handles starting and stopping all necessary services automatically.
+- Simply run the agent from your terminal:
+    ```bash
-    - `python main.py launch-mcp`
+    python main.py
-- Then, use the CLI to:
+    ```
+- The agent will then:
-    1. Load company list (`data/company_list.csv`).
+    1. Load your resume from `data/full_resume.tex`.
-    2. Discover career pages and search for jobs matching your criteria.
-    3. Rank jobs by similarity to your resume.
+    2. Load job postings from `outputs/JobPosts.csv`.
+    3. Compare, rank, and filter the jobs.
-    4. Output results to `data/job_list.csv`.
+    4. Save the top jobs to `outputs/TargetJobPosts.csv`.
-    5. Generate a tailored `.tex` resume for each valid job.
-- All tailored resumes are saved in structured directories under `tailored_resumes/`.
+    5. Generate tailored LaTeX resumes in the `tailored_resumes/` directory.
+- You can customize the file paths using command-line arguments.
+See `python main.py --help` for more details.

 ### Weekly Update Mode (Planned)
 - Run: `python main.py weekly-update ...`